usnistgov/800-63-3/sp800-63b/sec3_definitions.md

 A party who has received a credential bound to an authenticator from a CSP.

 #### Symmetric Key
-A cryptographic key that is used to perform both the cryptographic operation and its inverse, for example to encrypt and decrypt, or create a message authentication code and to verify the code.
+A cryptographic key that is used to perform both the cryptographic operation and its inverse, for example to encrypt and decrypt, or create a MAC and to verify the code.

 #### Token
 See *Authenticator*.